refinedev/refine/documentation/blog/2022-11-29-mui-tooltip.md

 **Note**: Tooltip positioning is critical when using them in a web application.
 A poorly placed Tooltip may detract from the overall UX of the app.

-## How to customise your Material UI Tooltip component
+## How to customize your Material UI Tooltip component
 Material UI Tooltip is a very dynamic component, so it has several variations.
-Here are a few ways you can customise Material UI Tooltip in your next project:
+Here are a few ways you can customize Material UI Tooltip in your next project:

 ### Arrow Tooltips
 You can use the `arrow` prop to add an arrow to your tooltip, indicating which element it refers to.
 This gives the Tooltip element more definition as it points at the element it describes.